More than 6 Ways To Incubate Yogurt Without a Yogurt Maker

 Think about warm places…

-So, my beloved yogurt makers (sorta feels like a secret society, doesn’t it?), think about the warm places in your house.
+So, my beloved yogurt makers (feels like a secret society, doesn’t it?), think about the warm places in your house.
 Is there an old-fashioned radiator?
 Maybe a small closet housing a water heater where you could set a towel-wrapped bowl of warm milk?
 Or consider a lamp like Brooke mentioned.
 You could try aiming it toward your bowl of milk/yogurt.

 In the summertime, consider putting covered yogurt outside if the temps are in the appropriate range.
 Right now (July in Texas), I cannot leave incubating yogurt in the sun, or it will get too hot.
 The shade is perfect, though.

 I hope this helps some of you who’ve had trouble with the incubation process.
 Maybe these suggestions will inspire those of you who haven’t worked up the courage to try it yet.

-No matter what system you use, the temperature needs to stay constant, preferably on its own.
+Parting Thoughts: No matter what system you use, the temperature must stay constant, preferably on its own.
 Anything that requires constant attention is going to get old in a hurry.
 In other words, you are not likely to make yogurt very often.

 If you have a completely different method not mentioned here, please share it in the comments.